PricelessToolkit/ESPBell-MAX/README.md

 ## Home Assistant Configuration
 Here is a multi-user configuration, which means that a message is sent to several family members.
 If one family member clicks on the notification, the notification disappears from the other phones.
-For all this to work we need to create three automation, but before that, in this example, you need to change a few things.
+For all this to work we need to create "three" automation, but before that, in this example, you need to change a few things.
 - Image file path that is used as a background for Notification.
 - The name of the mobile device that is connected to the Home Assistant.
 In my case, it's "doogee_v20pro" and "Second_Phone"
 ```